-- (1) Dr. Mohan resigned as Chairman and Chief Executive Officer in June 2018. - (2) Mr. Kenyon was appointed Interim Chief Executive Officer in June 2018 and later appointed Director, Chief Executive Officer and President in August 2018. - (3) In accordance with SEC rules, this column reflects the aggregate grant date fair value of RSU awards granted computed in accordance with Financial Accounting Standard Board Accounting Standards Codification Topic 718, or ASC 718, for stock-based compensation transactions.
+(2) In accordance with SEC rules, this column reflects the aggregate grant date fair value of the RSU awards granted in the fiscal year computed in accordance with Financial Accounting Standard Board Accounting Standards Codification Topic 718, or ASC 718, for stock-based compensation transactions.
 These amounts do not reflect the actual economic value that would be realized by the named executive officer upon the vesting and settlement of the RSUs.
-For a discussion of the assumptions used in determining the fair value of awards of RSUs in the above table and other additional information on the RSUs granted, see Notes 3 and 12 of the Notes to the Consolidated Financial Statements included in our Annual Report on Form 10-K filed with the SEC on December 29, 2017. - (4) Amounts in this column reflect the payment of term life and disability insurance premiums, along with 401(k) matching contributions.
-All of these benefits are provided to the named executive officers on the same terms as provided to all of our regular full-time employees.
-We also reimbursed Dr. Mohan for cell phone expenses.
+For a discussion of the assumptions used in determining the fair value of awards of RSUs in the above table and other additional information on the RSUs granted, refer to "Item 8.
+Financial Statements and Supplementary Data - Notes to the Consolidated Financial Statements - Note 12.
+Stock-Based Compensation.